-Have you ever pictured yourself in your company kitchen peeling off potato skins for 150 of your teammates?
+Have you ever pictured yourself in your company’s kitchen peeling off potato skins for 150 of your teammates?
 That is what happened in a tech company in Moscow.

 Great ideas are often accidental.
 And this is no exception.
 It all began with a simple question: What if food could contribute to developing the company’s vision of creating a better world?

 “I joined Dream Industries (DI) in March 2012.
-I had previously been a raver and a bartender, but as I became a father, I recognized that my lifestyle had to change if I wanted to be able to support my wife and spend time with my kids.”
+Previously I had been a raver and a bartender but since I had just become a father, I recognized that my lifestyle had to change if I wanted to be able to support my wife and spend time with my kids.”

-“Alexey Ostroukov, the co-founder of DI, an eager juicer to the extent of being considered extreme and a fan of yoga and meditation, inspired me to rethink my role.
-The team was starting to grow with many international employees, and gradually the company had become more lifestyle oriented.
-He pointed out that what I had been cooking until then didn’t align with the company values anymore.”
+“Alexey Ostroukov, the co-founder of DI, an eager juicer to the extent of being considered an extreme one and a practitioner of yoga and meditation, inspired me to rethink the role I had.
+The team had started to grow with the addition of many new international employees, and gradually the company had become more lifestyle oriented.
+Alexey pointed out that what I had been cooking until then didn’t align with the company values anymore.”

-In the summer of 2012, Ostroukov sent Vanya to California and New York for a month.
-The purpose of the trip was to take cooking classes, visit restaurants, and learn about healthy living cuisine.
+In the summer of 2012, Ostroukov booked Vanya for a month-long research trip to California and New York.
+The purpose of the travel was to take cooking classes, visit restaurants, and learn about healthy living cuisine.
 Amongst others, he met Chef Be Live and Matthew Kenney, the founder of PLANTLAB.

 “It was a life-changing experience.
-Never in my life had I felt such energy and positivity through eating,” explained Vanya.
+Never in my life had I felt such energy and positivity by cooking and eating food,” explained Vanya.

 Upon returning to Moscow, his approach to food changed radically.
-The meals he served were mainly vegetarian and plant-based.
-He started to seek out local farmers and producers who shared the same approach and began to build collaborations with the organic farm Nikola Lenivetz and the farmers’ cooperative LavkaLavka, among others.
+The meals he served became mainly vegetarian and plant-based.
+He started to seek out local farmers and producers who shared the same approach.
+He established some collaborations with the organic farm Nikola Lenivetz and the farmers’ cooperative LavkaLavka, among others.

 “I understood that the role of my food is to support the physical and intellectual needs of the employees.
-I had to change the way I selected the raw products, how I cooked the food, and how we ate it.
-Shortly after, I noticed a physical transformation in myself, and became aware that I approached my life more mindfully.”
+And to do so I had to change the way I chose the raw products, how I cooked the food, and how we ate it.
+When I did, I also noticed a physical transformation in myself.
+I became healthier and had much more energy, and became aware that I approached my life more mindfully.”

 Amongst different initiatives, Vanya invited every new employee to help him prepare lunch on the first day of work.
-By doing that, the newcomer learned about his approach to cooking, which ultimately revolved around showing the DI company culture and at the same time, breaking the ice by cooking together.
+By doing that, the newcomer learned about his approach to cooking.
+At the core, it revolved around showing DI’s company culture, and at the same time, breaking the ice by cooking together.

-“The idea behind First Day Practice was that each new colleague brings some impact to the business.
+“The idea behind First Day Practice was to metaphorically show each new colleague brings some impact to the business.
 Food is just a symbol of the benefit,” Vanya explains.

 Considering the growing amount of foreign employees, he created a weekly Expat Lunch to encourage inclusion and mutual discovery.
 Each week, a team member joined Vanya and prepared a recipe from their home country, which they presented and ate together with colleagues.
 That sometimes included peeling off potato skins for 150 people.